Paulescu/rust-aws-lambda/README.md

 - safe,
 - and efficient software.

 And dividends will start to flow.
 Both in terms of time and money.
+And don't forget, energy efficiency.
+Because Rust is greener than Python.

 [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless platform that allows you to run your code without having to worry about the underlying infrastructure.